How To Zip A Folder In Linux Distribution Using Compression Levels

 Also read: How to delete files and directories in Linux – Simple Guide

-How to zip a folder in Linux (Graphical method) –
+How to Zip a Folder in Linux (Graphical method)

 To create a zip file directory structure using the graphical method, use the following steps –